We have provided a list of often-asked FAQs to help guide you through planning your Kingdom Garden Room.

 Convection electrical heaters create instant heat whilst underfloor and radiators are slower to heat up.
 Forget gas appliances as regulation changes will outdate these.
 Log burners look great and need to be professionally installed.

 Just ask Alexa!
-Seriously we can offer app or device controlled lighting, heating and sockets for remote and safe access.
-Our sockets are future proofed with both Type A & C USB charging points.
+Seriously we can offer an app or device-controlled lighting, heating and sockets for remote and safe access.
+Our sockets are future-proofed with both Type A & C USB charging points.
 CAT 6 is an optional wire that negates any unreliable WiFi for an internet connection.
 Our electrical options include LED lighting features alongside our standard low voltage spotlights internally and externally.

 We recommend ventilation.
-An occupied and sealed room can be harmful as you breath in air and breath out an ever increasing amount of harmful carbon dioxide.
-Being timber, allowing a structure to breath will help expel harmful moisture too.
+An occupied and sealed room can be harmful as you breathe in air and breath out an ever-increasing amount of harmful carbon dioxide.
+Being timber, allowing a structure to breathe will help expel harmful moisture too.
 Stud frame buildings with air voids should include an additional consideration to ventilate.
 Kingdom use trickle ventilation and partial opening secured windows along with vented voids and claddings.

 Construction FAQs

 If built within building regulations foundations could need to be substantial.
-Otherwise a concrete base could be a low cost option but beware cold and damp transfer to a timber frame.
+Otherwise, a concrete base could be a low-cost option but beware of cold and damp transfer to a timber frame.
 Simple plastic grids may do for a shed but not for a larger building.
 We prefer ground screws or pads which distribute weight over a wide area whilst benefiting from a quick, clean and environmentally friendly base.

-SIP or Structurally Insulated Panel buildings are tried and tested for house building and commercial structures.
+SIP or Structurally Insulated Panel buildings are tried and tested for house buildings and commercial structures.
 Factory fabricated and assembled on site, these fit snugly together with a historic ability to withstand the worst of British weather.
 Stud frame constructions are usually produced by a Carpenter by hand who arrives on site with a stock of timber (often untreated).
-Stud construction is normally used for non supporting internal walls and can allow greater wall movement than a solid wall causing issues such roof leaks and cracks between plasterboard joints internally.
+Stud construction is normally used for non-supporting internal walls and can allow greater wall movement than a solid wall causing issues such as roof leaks and cracks between plasterboard joints internally.

 As well as the cost of a building, budget for any furniture inside and then a path, patio or decking outside.
 You do not want to walk into a smart building with muddy shoes and creating a feature outside could help to frame and highlight your new building.

 Most definitely and costs will vary too.
-Timbers for the base and structure should be treated to ensure longevity of life.
+Timbers for the base and structure should be treated to ensure the longevity of life.
 Breathable membranes can seal areas whilst air flow helps avoid moisture issues.
-A basic spruce softwood can be damp and if treated after installation will have no treatment benefit to it’s unseen rear.
-Heat and pressure treated timbers such as Thermowood have a treatment drawn all the way through the timber (rather than a surface) with moisture removed and will last considerable longer.
-Premium timbers such as Oak and Redwood Cedar cost considerably more, create beautiful facades.
-Why not use a premium timber on the front and save money with a lower cost product to other sides?
+A basic spruce softwood can be damp and if treated after installation will have no treatment benefit to its unseen rear.
+Heat and pressure-treated timbers such as Thermowood have a treatment drawn all the way through the timber (rather than a surface) with moisture removed and will last considerably longer.
+Premium timbers such as Oak and Redwood Cedar cost considerably more, creating beautiful facades.
+Why not use premium timber on the front and save money with a lower-cost product on the other sides?
 We prefer a stain that soaks into timber as opposed to a surface coating such as paint.

 This differs considerably.
-A solid building capable of meeting Building regulation will be known to stand up to tests that strong winds and snow loading that our weather often brings.
-Lessor building may suffer from movement that presents itself as cracks on internal corners and joints.
+A solid building capable of meeting Building regulations will be known to stand up to the test of strong winds and snow loading that our weather often brings.
+Lessor buildings may suffer from a movement that presents itself as cracks on internal corners and joints.

-Substantial concrete bases give great support for all that jumping and occasional dropped weights but are not or preferred option due to damp transfer.
+Substantial concrete bases give great support for all that jumping and occasionally dropped weights but are not our preferred option due to damp transfer.
 Kingdom Rooms offer long and more ground screw locations for higher impact areas.
 These and our alternative pads are set across the whole floor area to provide a substantial base.
-We would recommend avoiding a rafter type timber base with perimeter support as.
+We would recommend avoiding a rafter-type timber base with perimeter support.

 Often yes.
 We offer an adapted pad system that allows us to do this but we need to ensure that the height then still remains within any 2.5m height restraint.
 Contractors will not guarantee any element of the build that they did not install such as an existing base, so ensure that you are happy that it is substantial and fit for purpose.